frikkfossdal/Vespidae/developLog/README.md

 ## Vinh Battery Printing

 Ok so we are printing batteries.
 This is quite a unique workflow and will be a good showcase for dynamic CAM tools.
-There is lots of challenges that needs to be addressed.
+There are lots of challenges that needs to be addressed.
 I think I finally need to get a proper-ish slicer up and running in Grasshopper.
 I'm thinking clipper makes sense here to generate infill toolpaths.
 I also need a way to test this in real world.
-I'm thinking I will use my good ol' Ultimaker as it has two extruders (this compliment nicely with Vinh and his tool-changing Jubilee.
+For this I will use my trusty Ultimaker as it has two extruders (this compliment nicely with Vinh and his tool-changing Jubilee.

-As I understand it Vinh wants to print the base geometry of the battery (a box-geometry full of holes) and park the nozzle over each whole and simply fill it with plastic using the extruder.
+As I understand it Vinh wants to print the base geometry of the battery (a box-geometry full of holes) and park the nozzle over each whole and fill it with plastic using the extruder.
 The geometry looks like this.

 ![3D printed battery exploded view](./img/battery_geometry.png)